 Staff will take account of the following when managing issues of pupils' behaviour and will ensure appropriate records are kept.
-(Staff will take note of the flowchart - Appendix 2)
+(Staff should take note of the flowchart - Appendix 2).

-- Anti-Bullying

-- Reducing the need for physical intervention.

-- Accident and Incident reporting procedures
+- Anti-Bullying. - Reducing the need for physical intervention. - Accident and Incident reporting procedures. - Safeguarding.

-- Safeguarding

-- Child protection
+- Child protection.

-- Staff Code of Conduct
+- Staff Code of Conduct.

+- Searching and confiscation policy.